 WEIGHT: 3.29 kg / 7.25 lb

-Only intended for light maintenance, and it's a great stand for this.
+Only intended for light maintenance, and it's a good stand for this.
 May be low for tall folk, though.

 Makes maintenance much more comfortable, though may be a bit low if you're tall.

-Has its limitations, but it's a top quality product that does what it's designed for very well.
+It's a bit pricey compared with some, and it has its limitations, but it's a top quality product that does what it's designed for.

 Tell us how the product performed overall when used for its designed purpose